-Amazon Prime Day has only existed for a few years, but has made a tremendous impact since its inception.
+Despite a brief existence, Amazon Prime Day has made a tremendous impact since its inception.

 Since the first-ever Prime Day in 2015, the amount of Prime Subscribers has more than tripled.
 An increase in subscribers means an increase in Prime Day participants, which leads to even more sales that can benefit more sellers!